-Application Site Address 48-50 The Terrace, Torquay Proposal Change of use from office (Use Class E) to residential (Use Class C3), internal alterations, extensions, including conversion of 5 Montpellier Road with car parking to rear to create a total of 12 apartments (see accompanying P/2022/0896).
+Application Site Address 48-50 The Terrace, Torquay Proposal Listed building consent for the change of use from office (Use Class E) to residential (Use Class C3), internal alterations, extensions, including conversion of 5 Montpellier Road with car parking to rear to create a total of 12 apartments (see accompanying P/2022/0895).
 Description of development changed and amended plans received on 30 January 2023.
-Application Number P/2022/0895 Applicant Knightspur Homes Ltd. Agent Narracotts Architects Date Application Valid 04.10.2022 Decision Due date 29.11.2022 Extension of Time Date 30.06.2023 Recommendation Approval of planning permission subject to: The conditions as outlined and final consultation response from the Highway Authority confirming no objections, with the final drafting of conditions delegated to the Divisional Director of Planning, Housing and Climate Emergency.
-The resolution of any new material considerations that may come to light following Planning Committee to be delegated to the Divisional Director of Planning, Housing and Climate Emergency, including the addition of any necessary further planning conditions or obligations.
-Reason for Referral to Planning Major development Committee Planning Case Officer Jim Blackwell
+Application Number P/2022/0896 Applicant Knightspur Homes Ltd. Agent Narracotts Architects Date Application Valid 04.10.2022 Decision Due date 29.11.2022 Extension of Time Date 30.06.2023 Recommendation Approval of listed building consent subject to: The conditions as outlined, with the final drafting of conditions delegated to the Divisional Director of Planning, Housing and Climate Emergency.
+The resolution of any new material considerations that may come to light following Planning Committee to be delegated to the Divisional Director of Planning, Housing and Climate Emergency, including the addition of any December Determined Division necessary further planning conditions or obligations.
+Reason for Referral to Planning Listed building consent as part of major development.
+Committee Planning Case Officer Jim Blackwell